gazpachu/joanmira/pages/blog/2016-08-17---how-to-set-up-a-react-es6-app-for-production-on-ubuntu/index.md

 `sudo pm2 startup ubuntu`

-This will create a systemd unit which runs pm2 for your user on boot.
+This will create a `systemd` unit that runs pm2 for your user on boot.
 This pm2 instance, in turn, runs 'npm start'

 ### Other PM2 Usage (Optional)